What we believe

 Our houses and gardens are hubs for whole communities, and always have been.
 They’re places to work, learn, exercise and relax, to feel better and to feel included, to enjoy peace and quiet or to meet others.
 There is something for everyone.

-Between them, our member houses and gardens welcome nearly 27 million visits each year, generating £1 billion in visitor spend and supporting over 34,000 FTE jobs in all corners of the UK.
+Between them, our member houses and gardens welcome over 30 million visits each year, generating £1.1 billion in visitor spend and supporting over 40,000 FTE jobs in all corners of the UK.
 These special places are often cultural lynchpins for their local communities, bringing together opportunities for access to great art, architecture and craftsmanship with the creative industries, health and wellbeing activities, community groups and access to beauty, nature and open space.

 Find out more about how historic houses and gardens benefit their communities and the nation.Read more